kees-z/DuplicatiDocs/docs/06-advanced-options.md

 `--backup-name = Duplicati.CommandLine`
 A display name that is attached to this backup.
 Can be used to identify the backup when sending mail or running scripts.

+### backup-test-percentage
+`--backup-test-percentage = 0`
+After a backup is completed, some (dblock, dindex, dlist) files from the remote backend are selected for verification.
+Use this option to specify the percentage (between 0 and 100) of files to test.
+If the backup-test-samples option is also provided, the number of samples tested is the maximum implied by the two options.
+If the no-backend-verification option is provided, no remote files are verified.

 ### backup-test-samples
 `--backup-test-samples = 1`
 After a backup is completed, some files (in each file categoy: dblock, dindex, dlist) are selected for verification on the remote backend.
 Use this option to change how many files in each category should be tested.
 If this value is set to 0 or the option --no-backend-verification is set, no remote files are verified.